Matte: Theme HOWTO: Browse View

 file for the complete listing of available message resource keys.

-Here is a dissection of the Woosh browse theme so you can see where the elements come from the Matte XML data model.
+Here is a dissection of the Woosh browse theme so you can see where the elements come from

 Here is what the final rendered XHTML for this snippet looks like: